Chapter 16:

 “There’s another thing that’s off,” he noted, scanning over the treetops and skimming past a dark blur.
 There.
 Carefully sweeping back, he settled on an inky shadow slinking beneath a tree, not quite in focus.
 “Everyone touched by the things gets a blight on their skin.
 Like the damn shadow creatures have infected them somehow.
 Light scalelets seem to help.
 I’ve heard water from the Streams of Light is even better, but it was rare to have that even before trade cut off.”

-“I’d give this arm for some of that,” Turl said as the blurs cleared and the shadow slunk out more into the open, a pure black spine that seemed to warp and twist like there was a dark mist rising off its skin appearing above bushes and long grass.
+“I’d give this arm for some of that,” Turl said as the blurs cleared and the shadow slunk further into the open, between bushes and long grass.

 Come on, beastie.
-He tracked it as it passed out of view behind a twisted trunk, heading for a clearer area.
+He tracked it as it passed out of view behind a twisted trunk.
 Show yourself in all your ugly glory.
-If it didn’t, he’d have to abandon pulling this as an experience and try again later—
+Might have to try again later if it didn't—

 “Aha!”

-A spindly, vaguely twisted arm stretched out from behind the trunk, long, claw-like fingers flexing out and settling on a knobby root.
+A spindly, vaguely twisted arm stretched out, long, claw-like fingers settling on a knobby root.
 Never failed to give him the crawls, his hands staying steady even as the tip of a snout devoid of light or colour followed the limb, almost skull-like.
-Wisps of black mist rose and dripped from between its jaws, a glowing pinprick of an ember for an eye in a hole of a socket almost seeming to lock on to the oculars.
+Wisps of black mist rose and dripped from between its jaws, a glowing ember of an eye almost seeming to meet his.

 It didn’t see him, though.
-If it had, it would have paused instead of oozing out the rest of the way, an odd, too-long skeletal ribcage stretching up to the knobs of its spine, razor sharp quills forming a ridge.
-The spiny tail stretched out long, the whole thing so thin its legs almost looked more human than animal.
+If it had, it would have paused instead of oozing out the rest of the way.
+The spiny tail stretched out long, the whole thing so skeletal its legs almost looked more human than animal.

 “There it is.
-Never seen a Driller with four legs.
-And not legs that long and spindly, either.”
+Never seen a Driller with only four legs.
+Never that spindly, either.”

 “They don’t walk when they can drill, anyways.
 Damn worms.
-If we didn’t have stone under us they’d be bursting through the ground like they did in Two Bridges,” Turn growled.
+If we didn’t have stone under us they’d be bursting through the ground like they did in Two Bridges,” Turl growled.

 “I’d call them feelers.
 Dozens of tiny little creepers sticking out along its body.
 Gives you the crawls.”

-“In any case, not even close to this.
-None of these.
-There’s a lot of different kinds.”
+“In any case, not even close to this, or any of these critters that keep popping up.”
 He pulled the oculars away from his face, folding them and handing them back to Turl.

 The other man scowled out at the rain, grey eyes as stormy as the sky.
 “I’d call them Haunts like they’ve got down south, but I’ve never heard of them banding up like these ones do.”

-“They’re all smaller than that, too.
-Thing was twice the size of a man.”
-He patted the other’s good shoulder, directing them both to the blocky, stone stairs on the other side.
+“They’re all smaller.
+That thing was twice the size of a man.”
+He patted the other’s good shoulder, directing them both to the stairs.
 “You should get back to somewhere warm.
 I’ll leave the experience here.”

 And Seih blinked back to the table, the feeling of a fragment of Pallis’s soul sitting more quietly under his skin than the others had.
-He focused on that, drawing it through to his hand and forming it in his palm, similar to how he’d draw an experience out of his own memories.
+He focused on that, drawing it through to his hand and forming it in his palm, like he’d draw an experience out of his own memories.

 |Better one?|